One of the most critical aspects of ensuring a barcode strategy that’s effective in keeping your business flowing smoothly is your print technology.

 Since inkjet printing requires porous media to absorb the ink there are some applications where a protective laminate or alternative marking strategy might be necessary for improved durability.

 You should also consider that while inkjet print technology is capable of higher print resolutions than thermal transfer, the nature of the printing process itself doesn’t allow for as crisp and clear of edges as thermal transfer which can impact readability.
 This is generally not an issue unless you are printing at an extremely small scale.

 Out of the three technologies we’re covering today, inkjet is the middle of the road option when it comes to price.
-We generally only recommend this technology to those in need of an on-demand color printing strategy as thermal transfer will be able to offer many of the same benefits at a lower investment without color.
+We generally only recommend this technology to those in need of an on-demand colour printing strategy as thermal transfer will be able to offer many of the same benefits at a lower investment without colour.

 Consumable costs also need to be taken into account, especially if you’re upgrading from a thermal transfer solution.
 In lieu of a single ribbon and labels, your solution will now require four ink cartridges and labels.

-Overall, an inkjet solution is a great fit for facilities that require a print on demand approach and are looking to implement a color strategy.
+Overall, an inkjet solution is a great fit for facilities that require a print on demand approach and are looking to implement a colour strategy.

 It’s not uncommon for companies to look to their existing document printer when implementing a new label printing strategy, and very often that printer uses laser technology.

-Laser printers are also capable of printing at extremely high dpi resolutions and providing fairly-durable markings (though they are sensitive to very high temperatures.)
+Laser printers are also capable of printing at extremely high dpm resolutions and providing fairly-durable markings (though they are sensitive to very high temperatures.)